 One of the core issues in contemporary scientific realism is how to convincingly argue for the reliability of IBE with respect to unobservables.
 In this paper, I provided a diagnosis of the problems facing different such defenses of IBE as well as a possible solution for how to deal with them.
-The solution, building on work by Bird, was to look more closely at cases in the history of science where explanatory inferences from predictive success to truth were made to entities which subsequently underwent conceptual changes from unobservable to observable.
+The solution, building on work by Bird, was to look more closely at cases in the history of science where explanatory inferences from predictive success to truth were made to entities whose observability was undetermined at the time, but were at a later stage found to be observable.
 This move was able to bridge the dialectical gap that Bird's defense of IBE could not.
-As a case-study, I used the history of the discovery of radium by Marie Curie, which contained explanatory inferences from predictive success to truth prior to the time where she established the observability of radium.
-The case showed that success-to-truth inferences to unobservables can be successful in a way that ought to be dialectically efficient against the empiricist.
-Two potential empiricist objections to the radium-case as an instance of an observationally successful success-to-truth inference to unobservables was considered but were either too weak or coupled with internal problematic implications for the empiricist.
+As a case-study, I used the history of the discovery of radium by Marie Curie, which contained explanatory inferences from predictive success to truth prior to the time when she established the observability of radium.
+The case showed that success-totruth inferences can be successful in a way that ought to be dialectically efficient against the empiricist.
+Two potential empiricist objections to the radium-case as an instance of an observationally successful success-to-truth inference to unobservables were considered but were either too weak or coupled with internal problematic implications for the empiricist.

-Acknowledgements: Thanks to Richard Dawid, Karim Thébault, and John Norton for feedback on the central ideas of the paper.
-I'm also indebted to the audience members at seminars in Bristol and Stockholm for helpful discussions and suggestions.
+Acknowledgements Thanks to Richard Dawid, Karim Thébault, and John Norton for feedback and comments on the central ideas of the paper.
+I am also indebted to the audience members at seminars in Bristol and Stockholm for helpful discussions and suggestions.